MaryamZahiri/Robot-QR-code/src/README.md

 ```
 $ roscd powerboat_nav/maps
  //go to folder;
- // wrong: roscd catkin_ws/src/powerboat_nav/launch
+ls
-ls //shows what is included in the folder:
+ //shows what is included in the folder
-   //like the map folder,
-   //icics_x_wing_F0.yaml (caris lab) or x209_20180926.yaml
 $ roslaunch powerbot_nav powerbot_nav.launch map:= x209_20180926.yaml //error
 ```
 ```